Work About Process Blog Contact

 Handling the submission

 On the website side, the form itself is a regular HTML form on the contact page.
 When the user hits submit, the form data gets sent to an Astro action.
-Actions are Astro’s way of writing type-safe server functions — you define the inputs you expect, and Astro validates them for you before your code ever runs.
-If any field is missing or too long, the action returns an error and the form shows it next to the relevant field.
+Actions are Astro’s way of writing type-safe server functions.
+You define the inputs you expect, and Astro validates them for you before your code ever runs.
+If any field is missing or too long, the action returns an error which we can display next to the relevant field.

 Here’s the full action at site/src/actions/index.ts: